 Recent Price Trends for Recovery Machines

 Price tracking reveals trends across all three models.
-The Fieldpiece MR45 ranged from approximately $997.49 to $1092.49 over the past quarter, with optimal pricing often during slower HVAC seasons.
+The Fieldpiece MR45 ranged from approximately $997.49 to $1092.49 over the past quarter.
+Optimal pricing often occurs during slower HVAC seasons.
 The Robinair RG3 maintained stability between approximately $594.29 and $650.89.
 VIVOHOME fluctuated from approximately $418.94 to $458.84, with occasional promotions.

 True Cost of Recovery Machine Ownership

 Beyond purchase price, operational costs impact total ownership.
-The MR45’s 5-7 year durability equals approximately $135-190 annual cost.
-Adding $150 for filters and one $200 professional service yields approximately $285-340 yearly.
-The RG3’s 4-5 year lifespan equals approximately $113-141 annual cost plus $200 maintenance for approximately $313-341 yearly.
-VIVOHOME’s 2-3 year expectancy means approximately $133-199 annual cost, but frequent filter changes and repairs could exceed $300 yearly despite lower initial price.
+The MR45’s 5–7 year durability equals approximately $135–190 annual cost.
+Adding $150 for filters and one $200 professional service yields approximately $285–340 yearly.
+The RG3’s 4–5 year lifespan equals approximately $113–141 annual cost plus $200 maintenance for approximately $313–341 yearly.
+VIVOHOME’s 2–3 year expectancy means approximately $133–199 annual cost.
+Frequent filter changes and repairs could exceed $300 yearly despite the lower initial price.

 Optimal Recovery Machine Purchase Timing